 BX fonts have essentially allowed digitizers to take their created stitch file fonts (or finished embroidery designs) and assign a keystroke (key on the keyboard) to each letter so they can be easily typed out within a proprietary software program.

 To be fair, many digitizers do great work who have converted their fonts to BX, but at the same time, the number of mediocre digitizers who have created BX fonts far outnumbers the good ones.
-The reality is, regardless of who digitized them, BX fonts are all just “stitch files” (or finished embroidery designs) that have been assigned a keystroke.
+The reality is, regardless of who digitized them, BX fonts are all just stitch files (or finished embroidery designs) that have been assigned a keystroke.

 I’ve been asked numerous times if we at the Embroidery Legacy provide the BX format for our fonts?
-Years ago I had a developer even ask me to convert my work to the BX format… The answer was and still is no. I don’t provide the BX format; the reason is quite simple:
+Years ago, I had a developer even ask me to convert my work to the BX format.
+The answer was and still is no. I don’t provide the BX format; the reason is quite simple:

-Any font is only as good as the digitizer who created it, putting my work into a pool of both good and bad digitizers no longer differentiates me and the quality we’ve worked very hard to build our reputation on.
+Any font is only as good as the digitizer who created it; putting my work into a pool of both good and bad digitizers no longer differentiates me and the quality we’ve worked very hard to build our reputation on.

 What are ESA Embroidery Fonts?

-Being 100% object based, they can be resized, re-shaped and have their digitized properties altered (stitch count, underlay, stitch type, etc) at the click of a button based off the fabric type you’ll be stitching on.
+Being 100% object-based, they can be resized, re-shaped, and have their digitized properties altered (stitch count, underlay, stitch type, etc.) at the click of a button based on the fabric type you’ll be stitching on.

 - ESA Fonts have all the same features as Wilcom’s EMB format.
-This not only means that all the letters are engineered to join closest point, but they also include Wilcom’s incredible Fabric Assist features & more.
+This not only means that all the letters are engineered to join the closest point, but they also include Wilcom’s incredible Fabric Assist features & more.

-ESA Fonts Join Closest Point:
+ESA Fonts Join Closest Point

 When you’re running your embroidery as a business, every unnecessary trim has a significant impact on production and the output of units embroidered.

-ESA Fonts Can Be Used with Fabric Assist:
+ESA Fonts Can Be Used with Fabric Assist

-ESA fonts allow you to choose the specific fabric type that the design is being run on and will automatically alter the underlay, density and pull compensation for best results.
+ESA fonts allow you to choose the specific fabric type that the design is running on and automatically alter the underlay, density, and pull compensation for best results.
 This is literally every embroiderer’s dream come true… Better quality at the click of a button!

-ESA Fonts are Easy to Resize:
+ESA Fonts are Easy to Resize

 ESA fonts are truly object-based.
 Because of this, they’re very friendly when it comes to resizing, especially with increasing size.
 Although the fonts can be decreased marginally, they can be increased in size almost without limitation.

-You can automatically “split stitches” when widths go past 7mm.
+You can automatically split stitches when widths go past 7mm.

 You can change the stitch types from satins to other stitch types.

-ESA Fonts are Easy to Edit: 100% Node Based:
+ESA Fonts are Easy to Edit: 100% Node Based

-ESA Fonts are completely object based in regards to editing.
+ESA Fonts are completely object-based in regards to editing.
 All the original node inputs used when creating the font can be adjusted within the Hatch software.